AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 >
 >**Availability**
 >
 >Access Mobile Apps permission is required.
-Contact your Marketo Admin to [update your role](../../../../../product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md).
+Contact your Marketo Admin to [update your role](/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md).

-## Introducing Moments {#introducing-moments}

-`<iframe width="420" height="315" src="https://www.youtube-nocookie.com/embed/IJfpzE8l73E" frameborder="0" allowfullscreen></iframe>`

 ## Streams {#streams}

 Here are the different streams in Moments.

 ![](assets/image2015-7-15-15-3a6-3a10.png)